rickymac68/CIPs/CPS-?/README.md

     * and where you can broadcast an offer to purchase delegation,
     * and where you can see exactly which wallets are delegating to you in response to your offer...
     * Then you know exactly where to send the delegator's share of ADA after snatching it from the treasury.
-    * Likely this fraud could be automated via smart contract in a trustless manner such that the price for  delegation is displayed so that the dishonest delegators would not need to trust the dishonest DRep for payment.
+    * Likely this fraud could be automated via smart contract in a trustless manner such that the price for  delegation is displayed and so that the dishonest delegators would not need to trust the dishonest DRep for payment.
     * This attack could also be carried out on a vote for parameter change or on any other governance action.

 **Modeling Cardano Governance On Bee Democracy**